EMDR or hypnotherapy for travel anxiety?

 My son had panic attacks around flying for 10 years and immediate and full resolution after doing a day clinic at the SFO fear of flying clinic and going through the book SOAR (Soar: The Breakthrough Treatment For Fear Of Flying by Tom Bunn). the book is really focused on fear of flying/ airplane but they also have an excellent therapy (self guided) to tie each event of going to airport, etc with something that releases oxytocin and I imagine that may help with the type of anxiety that you are describing around the other events.

 I have anxiety around pre-trip logistics too.
-I'm not afraid of the actual flying, but I get so agitated in the day or two before the trip that I am very unpleasant to be around and my poor husband gets yelled at a lot.
-He thinks I'm nuts for being so obsessed about packing and getting there early, but it makes me feel so much calmer.
-What I do:
+I'm not afraid of the actual flying, but I get so agitated in the day or two before the trip that I am very unpleasant to be around.
+In the last few years I've been on a number of 2-week trips and a couple of 4-week trips so I have a lot of practice.
+What I do to calm myself down:

-1. Excessively organized packing.
-It is very satisfying to see everything neatly packed inside the suitcase at least 24 hours before you have to leave.
-Soothing.
-I always pack a few days before the trip because I'll suddenly wake up and remember that one thing I forgot to pack.
-My suitcase which I love (TravelPro) has compartments and a space for hang-up clothes.
-I use packing cubes - one for underwear, one for bras, one for socks, etc. etc. This might seem like too much, but then I'm not the spouse who forgot to bring underwear that one time!
+3. Pack at least 2 days ahead.
+Be excessively organized.
+I pack early because in the few days before the trip I'll suddenly remember something I forgot to pack.
+My suitcase which I love (TravelPro) has multiple compartments and a space for hang-up clothes, and I use packing cubes - one for underwear, one for bras, one for socks, etc. This forces me to remember all the things.
+It might sound too OCD but then I'm not the spouse who forgot to bring underwear one time!

-2. Utility kit: Important!
-I went through a few kits before I found the right one.
-Not enough compartments and it just seems like a chaotic mess, which is anxiety-producing.
-But too many compartments is even more annoying.
-Do you really need a separate little sleeve for nail clippers?
-No!
-Amazon has a lot of styles, and they are pretty inexpensive so you can afford to replace one you don't like.
+4. Utility kit: Take the time to find the right kit that is organized enough to force you to remember the important stuff.
+Sure you can buy stuff you forget when you get there, but I've wasted valuable tourist time hunting down a shop that carries that one item I needed.
 I keep my utility kit always packed with the essential stuff even when I'm not traveling.
 I have a list in my kit with the 5 things I can never forget and I check them all off when I pack.
-When I'm on the road if I notice something I'm out of, or something I needed that I didn't have, I write it down right then and put it in my kit.
-I even have a pen and tiny pad for this purpose!
+When I'm on the road if I notice something I'm out of, or something I needed that I didn't have, I write it down and put the note in my kit.
+I travel with a pen and pad for this purpose.
 When I get home as I'm unpacking, I refill all the containers, get more toothpaste, add Q-tips, whatever is needed so it's ready to go on the next trip.

-3. Travel stash: I have a tote bag in my closet where I keep stuff I only use when I travel.
-When I'm packing, I go through the travel stash and pull out what I need.
-Such as: lightweight power cord, night light, fork-spoon kit, neck pillow, etc.
+5. Travel stash: I have a tote bag in my closet where I keep stuff I only use when I travel, so when I'm packing, I go through the travel stash and pull out what I need, such as: lightweight power cord, nightlight, fork-spoon kit, neck pillow, etc.

-4. Prescriptions: I use a daily pill dispenser and when I travel I fill up a second one and put one in my suitcase and one in my purse or laptop bag.
-This has come in handy at least once!
+6. Prescriptions: I use a daily pill dispenser and when I travel, I fill up a second one and put one in my suitcase and one in my purse or laptop bag.
+I actually forgot to bring my pills one time on a week-long trip so this saved me.

 Hi!
 A close friend of mine was in a very similar boat for most of his life.
 He started EMDR therapy a couple of years ago and has been able to peacefully and happily embark on many more travels with his family!
 He’s been to Europe twice this year and said the EMDR has made an incredible difference for him.
 I don’t have first-hand experience myself but wanted to share this anecdote when I saw your post.